rameshbalan/rameshbalan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Balan.
-I am a 4th year Ph.
-D. candidate in [Dr. Jeff Demuth's Lab](https://www.uta.edu/faculty/demuth) at University of Texas at Arlington.
-I am interested in understanding the evolution of sex chromosomes and dosage compensation by analyzing next-gen sequencing data using computer programs.
+I am an Assistant Professor at the Mahindra University.
+I did my Ph.
+D. from the University of Texas at Arlington in [Dr. Jeff Demuth's Lab](https://www.uta.edu/faculty/demuth) and my post doc from the University of Idaho in [Dr. Adam Jones's Lab](https://pipefishguysite.wordpress.com/jones-lab-research/).
+As an evolutionary/computational biologist I am currently working on two broad topics:

-Currently, I am working on understanding the evolution of dosage compensation with a multi-species approach using beetles.
-With the help of single-cell expression data, I am also curious to know the presence or absence of sex chromosome inactivation during meiosis.
+  - understanding the evolutionary origins and implications of sex chromosomes in syngnathid (pipefish and seahorse) fishes.

-I earned my Bachelors in engineering with a specialization in Biotechnology in May 2016.
+  - Predicting mutations that are more likely to be antibiotic resistance in bacterial pathogens using evolutionary principles to design effective treatment strategies.